DerGuru/The-Resonant/Chapters/P2-15 - Archive Sabotage.md

 ---

 They packed quietly.
-Milo ghosted the admin kiosk and set a **tripwire**—silent, local, non‑networked.
+Milo ghosted the admin kiosk and set a **tripwire** - silent, local, non‑networked.
 If the sweeper ran again, it would leave a fingerprint where it thought no surfaces remained.

 Lina signed the room log like a person who had only used the light table.
 Jason wrote down the kind of note an auditor would thank him for and a saboteur would hate.